 We have adopted a written policy regarding the approval of any transaction or series of transactions in which we are a participant, the amount involved exceeds \$120,000, and a "related party" (a director, director nominee, executive officer, or a person known to us to be the beneficial owner of more than 5% of any class of our voting securities, or any immediate family member of any of the foregoing) has a direct or indirect material interest (a "related party transaction").
 Under the policy, all potential related party transactions must be brought to the attention of the Chief Legal Officer who will evaluate the facts and circumstances of the transaction and determine whether it constitutes a related party transaction.
-If the Chief Legal Officer determines that a transaction is a related party transaction, the material terms of the transaction will be presented for consideration and approval or ratification at the Audit Committee meeting, the matter will be presented to the Chair of the Audit Committee at its next regularly scheduled meeting.
+If the Chief Legal Officer determines that a transaction is a related party transaction, the material terms of the transaction will be presented for consideration and approval or ratification at the Audit Committee's next regularly scheduled meeting.
+If the Chief Legal Officer determines that it is impractical or undesirable to wait until the next Audit Committee meeting, the matter will be presented to the Chair of the Audit Committee for review and approval or ratification on behalf of the Audit Committee.
+Any related party transaction approved or ratified by the Chair will be reported to the Audit Committee at its next regularly scheduled meeting.
 The Chief Legal Officer may also determine to submit the related party transaction to the entire board of directors for review and approval or ratification.